amitdubeyup/coding-learning-resources/dsa/questions.md

 2. First Occurrence

-Find the first occurrence of a target in a sorted array.
+Find the first occurrence of a target in a sorted array with duplicates.

+Time Complexity: O(log n)
+Space Complexity: O(1)

 ```javascript
 function firstOccurrence(arr, target) {